DataDog/dd-trace-dotnet/docs/migrations/v1_to_v2.md

 On .NET Core, to avoid disconnected traces during the upgrade process:

-- Upgrade the nuget package to the latest version of the tracer
+1. Upgrade the nuget package to the latest version of the tracer
-- Then upgrade serverside
+2. Upgrade the automatic instrumentation package to the matching version of the tracer

 Indeed, on .NET Core, if the assembly version from the nuget package is newer, the CLR can load that one instead of the assembly from the tracer's home folder.